-BUILDING COMPONENT STANDARD REFERENCE DESIGN PROPOSED DESIGN
+BUILDING STANDARD REFERENCE DESIGN PROPOSED DESIGN

+COMPONENT

-Vertical fenestration Vertical fenestration area ^h = As proposed
+Vertical Vertical fenestration area ^h = As proposed

+fenestration

 other than (a) The proposed glazing area, where the

 opaque doors proposed glazing area is less than 15 percent

 of the conditioned floor area.

-43.45

-(b) 15 percent of the conditioned floor area, where the proposed glazing area is 15
+(b) 15 percent of the conditioned floor area,

+where the proposed glazing area is 15

-percent or more of the conditioned floor area.
+percent of more of the conditioned noor area.

-percent of more of the constitutioned from them.

--The proposed vertical fenestration area
+The proposed vertical fanestration area

-(AVF), where the proposed total fenestration
+(AVF) where the proposed total fenestration

 area (AF) is less than 15 percent of the

-conditioned floor area, (CFA) or
+conditioned floor area (CFA) or

-⊢The adjusted vertical fenestration area
+-The adjusted vertical fenestration area

-(AVF {adj}), where (AF) is 15 percent or more
+(AVF {adi}), where (AF) is 15 percent or more

 of CFA.
-AVF {adj} -shall be calculated as
+AVF {adi} shall be calculated as

 follows:

-$AVF{adj} = AVF 0.15 CFA/AF$
+AVF {adj} - AVF 0.15 CFA/AF

 Orientation: equally distributed to four As proposed

 cardinal compass orientations (N, E, S & W).
-A

-U-factor: as specified for Fenestration in Table R402.1.4.
-As proposed
+U-factor: as specified for Fenestration in As proposed

+Table R402.1.4.

 SHGC: as specified for Glazed Fenestration As proposed

 in Table R402.1.2 except that for climate

-zones with no requirement (NR) SHGC = 0.40 shall be used.
+zones with no requirement (NR) SHGC =

+U.40 shall be used.
+A

-Interior shade fraction: 0.92 - (0.21 x SHGC As proposed
+Interior shade fraction: $0.92 - (0.21 \times SHOC)$ As proposed

-for the standard reference design).
+Fyternal shading: nono Agnronogod

-External shading: none As proposed
+Skylighte Nona As proposed

-Skylights None As proposed
+SKyngins As proposed

-Skylight area ^h =
+Skylight area ^h -

+Skylight ureu

--The proposed skylight area (ASKY), where
+The proposed skylight area (ASKY), where

 the proposed total fenestration area (AF) is

 less than 15 percent of the conditioned floor

 area (CFA), or

-⊢The adjusted skylight area (ASKY {adi}), where
+-The adjusted skylight area (ASKY {adj}), where

 AF is 15 percent or more of CFA.
-ASKY {adj}
+ASKY {adi}

 shall be calculated as follows:

+A OVY = A OVY 0.15 OPA/AP

-ASKY {adj} = ASKY 0.15 CFA/AF
+ASKY {adj} ASKY U.15 CFA/AF 1

-Orientation: as proposed As proposed
+Unemation: as proposed As proposed

+TABLE R405.4.2(1) SPECIFICATIONS FOR THE STANDARD REFERENCE AND PROPOSED DESIGNS

 U-factor: as specified for Skylights in Table As proposed

 R402.1.4

 SHGC: as specified by the exception in As proposed

 footnote (b) of Table R402.1.2, except that

 for climate zones with no requirement (NR)

 SHGC = 0.40 shall be used

 Interior shade fraction for the area of As proposed

 proposed skylights equipped and rated with

 factory-installed interior shades, the interior

 shade fraction is: 0.92 (0.21 x SHGC)

 [SHGC as above for the standard reference

 design]

 External shading: none As proposed